ehainer/docusign/README.md

 ## Usage

-On any model you want to treat as a "signer" of a document, add `documentable` to create an association to documents:
+On any model you want to treat as a "signer" of an envelope/template, add `documentable` to create an association to both envelopes and templates:

 ```ruby
 class User < ApplicationRecord